wtfPrethiv/FluidFlow-v1/README.md

 > **This project here is a part of my sophomore minor project**.
 >
 > 	This projects a spinoff of a nonexistent project's idea that i had in my head for a veryy long time, i was originally supposed to implement this using GAN and actually simulate fluid flow, as days passed by i totally forgot abt this minor projects existence and due to time constraints this didn't turn out the way i wanted it to be, i had to change the whole projects architecture while keeping the core idea intact and yea thats it ig
-> 	also shout out to my teammates/Collaborators (mfs made me continue my work at 3 am💀🥀✌️)  , cant believe we pulled this off
+> 	also shout out to my teammates/Collaborators (mfs made me continue my work at 3 am💀🥀✌️)  , cant believe ~~we~~ i pulled this off
 > 	 and yess,
 > starrrrrrrr thisss shitttttttttttttt upppppppppppppppppp !@@!!!!!!!!!@!!!!!!!!!!!!!!!!!!!!!!